NON-TRADITIONAL WEDDING AND ELOPEMENT PHOTOGRAPHER ✶ CO, IL, FL, INFINITY & BEYOND

 You’ve heard it before.
 “The Switzerland of the US” isn’t a nickname to be taken lightly.
 Colorado has raging rivers, rolling hills, wildflowers, and forest–as well as rad, grungy urban settings, too.
 Whatever your heart desires, you’ll have the freedom to dream big here.

 In many cases, it’s important to pick your activities before we choose your date and location!
-Your choice on where and when to elope is heavily dependent on how you want to spend your time in Colorado, and that’s why this is step three, NOT step one!
-You’re not missing out on rad views in any season, so emphasizing the experience you want is extremely important before we move forward.
+Your choice on where and when to elope is heavily dependent on how you want to spend your time in Colorado, and how exactly you’d like to celebrate, and that’s why this is step two, NOT step one!
+You’re not missing out on rad views in any season (winter is actually one of my favorite Colorado elopement seasons), so emphasizing the experience you want is extremely important before we move forward.

 The season you choose to elope will determine your ceremony location options and activities.
 Once we have nailed down what you’d like to do during your elopement, I can help guide you in this area.
 In the meantime, here’s some highlights of each season.

 A great option due to the accessibility.
-Summer in Colorado is generally considered July-September (although we’re sometimes skiing until Independence Day–so it’s all relative!).
+Summer in Colorado is generally considered July-September (although we’re sometimes skiing until Independence Day–so it’s all relative to where you are and elevation!).
 The best part of eloping in the summer is the increase in options; in the fall and winter, many mountain passes close, so by eloping in the summer, you’ll have more access to more options, as well as more accessibility for you or your guests that need it.
 PS–wildflowers.

 Fall color in Colorado is generally mid to late September, or first week into October dependent on where you are in the state.
 The best part of eloping in the fall, outside of the gorgeous fall color, is that it’s generally considered “mud season”, or “off season”.
 If a gorgeous landscape and privacy are important to you, this is a great option to cut down on the amount of other people that you may see on trails in some of the more remote locations in the state.